Telling your “incentive story” with video creates greater engagement, higher recall, and an overall increase in IC plan knowledge.

 Incentive communications that can incorporate vivid graphics, tell a narrative, and build anticipation can have a significantly greater impact on understanding, recall, and positive perception than standard communications.
 Using these emotional appeals can help make your incentives come alive and engage your teams.

-One of the most effective ways that companies have been bringing these emotional components to incentives is through the use of whiteboard videos.
+One of the most effective ways that companies have been using to bringing these emotional components to incentives is through the use of whiteboard videos.
 Whiteboard videos are a style of video that typically have a combination of hand-drawn images and words on the screen while a narrator speaks to the content.

 While there are many styles of video, whiteboard videos offer some specific advantages for use with incentives over other types of communication.
 Whiteboard videos are significantly more memorable and sharable.
 Research shows that they: